Electrical Installations in the Information Age

-It goes without saying that for all electrical installations for IT, safety is of the utmost importance, and proper guidelines should be followed in terms of both the implementation and the materials used.
+It goes without saying that for all electrical installations for IT, safety is of the utmost importance.
+Therefore correct guidelines should be followed in terms of both the implementation and the materials used.

 There are various standards that much be met to ensure the safety of electrical installations, such as the British Standard “Requirements for Electrical Installations.
 IET Wiring Regulations” or BS 7671.
 In accordance with this, all works should completed by properly accredited experts.

 Safety considerations should continue well after the initial installation.
 With regular PAT testing of electrical equipment and periodic reviews of electrical wiring.
 This is particularly important in high use areas such as offices that will receive a lot of wear and tear.